Free interactive D&D 5e SRD stat block

 How to run Ankylosaurus

 Use terrain to make the encounter interesting.
-The slow walk speed turns a flat plain into a war of attrition the party wins in five or six rounds.
+The slow 30 ft. walk speed turns a flat plain into a war of attrition the party wins in five or six rounds.
 Put the ankylosaurus in a narrow canyon, a riverbank, a corral the party blundered into, or guarding a nest.
 Now the slow speed is a feature, because the dinosaur sits between the party and where they need to go.
 The squishy members have to cross the kill zone or talk the rest of the group into a careful flank.

 Retreat happens when the dinosaur is below half HP and food is on the ground.
 It does not pursue past the immediate area of its nest or grazing ground.
 Drop a horse or an unconscious henchman, back off, and the encounter ends with the party shaken but alive.
+Describe the tail before the swing.
+A heavy thump as the club drags across stone, then the swing, then the save.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.